Electric Vehicle Routing and Charging/Discharging under Time-Variant Electricity Prices: Case Study - Online Grocery Delivery in Kitchener-Waterloo

 In scheme A, the charging rates are the real hydro rates that were in effect between May 1, 2018 and Nov 1, 2019.
 We note that the province of Ontario currently does not have a set reward for injecting electricity to the grid.
 Thus we evaluate the case where the reward for discharging is lower than the price of electricity (Scheme A) and the case where the reward is the same as the price of energy (Scheme B).
 We also evaluate the case where discharging is not allowed (Scheme D).
 The electricity price periods are defined by the Ontario Energy Board differently for the summer and the winter (see Figure \ref{fig:tou_period}).
 We thus evaluate both summer and winter periods.

-The results obtained by applying EVRPTW-TP under the different electricity pricing schemes are shown in Table \ref{tab:PriceSchemeAnalysis}.
+The results obtained by solving EVRPTW-TP under the different electricity pricing schemes are shown in Table \ref{tab:PriceSchemeAnalysis}.
 The first two columns present the total distance traveled and the total electricity cost of the fleet.
-The last two columns present the number of hours spent by the fleet on charging and discharging electricity while on route.
-The negative numbers in the ``Cost'' column indicate that the EV fleet makes a net profit due to selling energy.
+The total cost is decomposed into charging cost and discharging reward illustrated in the following two columns.
+The negative numbers in the ``Total Cost'' column indicate that the EV fleet makes a net profit due to selling energy.
+The last three columns present the number of hours spent by the fleet on charging and discharging electricity while on route and the number of station visits of the fleet, respectively. {